 Sandra Seligman is a Director of the Company and the Bank and is the sister of the Bank's founder, Scott J. Seligman.
-In 2016 and 2017 to date Sandra Seligman did not receive compensation for her service to the Board of Directors or any other compensation from the Company.
+In 2017 and 2018, Sandra Seligman did not receive compensation for her service to the Board of Directors or any other compensation from the Company.

 Seth Meltzer is a Director of the Company and the Bank and is the son of Sandra Seligman.
-In 2016 and 2017 to date, Mr. Meltzer did not receive compensation for his service to the Board of Directors or any other compensation from the Company.
+In 2017 and 2018, Mr. Meltzer did not receive compensation for his service to the Board of Directors or any other compensation from the Company.